STRATHPEFFER COMMUNITY PARK

 Welcome to our community orchard, for food, flowers and nature!

-Our orchard was planted by volunteers in April 2022 with heritage apples (cookers and desert), cherry, plum, damson, cob (hazel) and mulberry.
+Our orchard was planted by volunteers in April 2022 and now has 17 types of heritage apples (cookers and desert), cherry, plum, damson and cob (hazel).
 It will provide spring blossom (important for insects) and a great variety of free food for our community.
 We announce on our social media channels when fruit is ready to pick and operate on a 'take what you want, leave what you can' philosophy.
+Interactive planting plan.

 Desert apples: